Jagannath Shah Deo

 Jagannath Shah Deo was a Nagvanshi king in the 19th century.
 He succeeded Govind Nath Shah and ruled from 1822 to 1869 CE.
 During his reign, Kol uprising and Sepoy mutiny of 1857 happened.
 He was ally of British East India company.
-During his reign, Beniram Mehta had written the book Nagvanshavali, the genology of Nagvanshi kings in Nagpuri language which was published in 1876.
+During his reign, Beniram Mehta had written the book Nagvanshavali, the genealogy of Nagvanshi kings in Nagpuri language which was published in 1876.